bencwallace/Probly/doc/source/quick.rst

 False

 Notice that ``UU`` produces the same values as ``W`` for a given seed although they are different objects.
+This is because, although they are distinct from the perspective of the Python interpreter, they are the same random variables from the perspective of probability.

+..
+UU._id == 17